rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 <br>

 We explain now in more detail the functionality, options, input, and output, of the web app.
-Commented examples that illustrate each of those workflows are provided in the [EvAM-Tools: examples](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_examples.pdf).
+Commented examples that illustrate each of those workflows are provided in the [EvAM-Tools: examples](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_examples.pdf) additional documentation file.

 &nbsp;&nbsp;
 ****